 New diabetes medicines: Your questions answered

-Empagliflozin (with and without metformin) and dulaglutide are funded for type 2 diabetes.
+Empagliflozin (with and without metformin), dulaglutide and liraglutide are funded for type 2 diabetes.
 Funding requires a special authority application.

 Any prescriber can prescribe these medicines for people, as long as it's within their scope of practice.
 Scope of practice is the responsibility of the appropriate Council.